 Internet Safety Resources

 The Internet Crime Compliance Center (IC3) is a partnership between the FBI and National White Collar Crime Center.
 IC3's mission is to serve as a vehicle to receive, develop and refer criminal complaints.
-The organization also has created a list of Internet crime prevention tips that can be applied to nonprofits.

 Safe Kids maintains several Internet safety resources for nonprofits and community members who use nonprofit computer centers.